Juan Luis Ordaz Sabag, DMV, MMP, CMMP

 Fig. 4.
 The patient’s face before and after the Medical Massage

-3. No overbite since position of lower jaw was restored by MEDICAL MASSAGE PROTOCOL.
+3. No overbite since the position of the lower jaw was restored by Medical Massage protocol.
 Fig. 5 illustrates the patient’s bite before and after the course of Medical Massage

 Fig. 5.
 The patient’s bite before and after the course of Medical Massage